CMSC125-ICS-UPLB/c-refresher/README.md

    printf("not found");
 }

-/* will return not found since 5 is not in the list */ if (search(head,5)){
+/* will print 'not found' since 5 is not in the list */ if (search(head,5)){
    printf("found");
 }else{